Uniform and Equipment

 Our school uniform, designed and chosen by our students, is smart, attractive, easy to obtain, and good value.
 Students must be in full uniform for school each day, including any days when there are school trips (unless they are instructed otherwise by staff).

 The Humphrey Perkins School Uniform Policy is strongly supported by both students and parents/carers.
-Every staff member is responsible for ensuring that the uniform code is strictly followed by every student and any infringements are dealt with and reported to parents/carers, tutors, Heads of Years or the Holistic Team (if continual uniform issues persist).
+Every staff member is responsible for ensuring that the uniform code is strictly followed by every student and any infringements are dealt with and reported to parents/carers, Tutors, Heads of Years or the Holistic Team.

 Clothing